project-alice-assistant/docs/docs/skill-development/down-the-rabbit-hole.md

 Triggered when Alice starts broadcasting her IP for new devices to discover

 ####  def onBroadcastingForNewDeviceStop(self)
 Triggered when Alice stops broadcasting her IP for new devices to discover.
-Typically happens when a new device was added
+Happens when a new device was added or addition timeouts

 ####  def onAuthenticated(self, session)
 Triggered when a user successfully authenticated through his pin code